khang4dang/Data-Driven-Analysis-of-Covid-19-Airbone-Diffusion-in-the-US/README.md

 Equation 1: $$\{Y}=\beta_0+\beta_1\{x}+\epsilon$$

-The intercept coefficient (β_0) is the approximated response (Y) when the predictor variable (x) is zero, and the slope coefficient (β_1) is the average effect of one-unit change in x on Y. ϵ is the error term that determines the distance of individual observations from the approximated regression line.
-But when the number of predictor variables are more than one, a linear relationship can still be established using a multi-dimensional space, where the meaning of coefficients associated with the independent variables are interpreted as the average effect on the dependent variable while keeping the other independent variables constant, as expressed in Equation 2, where there are p (x_1… x_p) predictors.
+The intercept coefficient ($β_0$) is the approximated response ($Y$) when the predictor variable ($x$) is zero, and the slope coefficient ($β_1$) is the average effect of one-unit change in $x$ on $Y$. $ϵ$ is the error term that determines the distance of individual observations from the approximated regression line.
+But when the number of predictor variables are more than one, a linear relationship can still be established using a multi-dimensional space, where the meaning of coefficients associated with the independent variables are interpreted as the average effect on the dependent variable while keeping the other independent variables constant, as expressed in Equation 2, where there are $p(x_1…x_p)$ predictors.

 Equation 2: $$\{Y}=\beta_0+\beta_1\{x}_1+\beta_2\{x}_2+⋯+\beta_p\{x}_p+\epsilon$$

 ### b.
 Generalized Additive Model
 Linear relationships are widely used simplified approximations that often result in poor inference and prediction as relationships are not always deducible simply to a multidimensional plane.
 The non-linearity associated with the relationships demands special attention when training regression models.
 Those non-linear relationships can be approximated using curves, splines, or step-functions, using polynomials of the predictor variables.
 Generalized Additive Model (GAM) is a special framework where the standard multiple linear models are extended to accommodate higher powers by allowing non-linear functions of each predictors, while maintaining additivity.
-Equation 3 represents a generic GAM where the linear component  β_j x_j is replaced by a non-linear function f_j (x_j )
+Equation 3 represents a generic GAM where the linear component $β_jx_j$ is replaced by a non-linear function $f_j(x_j)$.

-Equation 3			Y= β_0+f_1 (x_1 )+ f_2 (x_2 )+⋯+ f_p (x_p )+ ϵ
+Equation 3: $$\{Y}=\beta_0+\{f}_1({x}_1)+{f}_2({x}_2)+⋯+{f}_p({x}_p)+\epsilon$$

 The functions that are applied to the predictors do not need to be same, i.e., f_1 can represent a polynomial of degree 4, while f_2 can represent smoothing splines.
 GAMs are significantly better at approximating the true relationships that the response has with individual predictors and providing a regression result that accounts for all of them.
 These added complications also make it difficult to interpret the results from GAMs, even though the functions include smoothing parameters that prevent the results from being too biased to the training set.
 GAMs do not estimate regression coefficients like MLR; instead the interpretation of the regression results is made from partial influence plot of smoothing functions and the predictive scores of the model.
 For more details on these methods, please chapters 3 and 7 of (James, G., Witten, D., Hastie, T., Tibshirani, 2013).
 These models were evaluated using Leave One Out Cross-Validation (LOOCV) scores and their predictive ability were tested by calculating the mean square predictive error (MSPE), defined in Equation 4, when the models were used to predict the velocity values using the predictors from the test set.
-Equation 4			MSPE=1/N  ∑_(I=1)^N ((Y_I ) ̂-Y_I )^2,
+Equation 4: $${MSPE}={1/N}\sum_{i=1}^N({({Y}_I) ̂}-{Y}_I)^2$$

-Where, n is the total no. of observation, (Y_i ) ̂ is the predicted velocity value for the i^th observation and Y_i is the observed velocity value of the i^th observation.
+Where, $n$ is the total no. of observations, $(Y_i) ̂$ is the predicted velocity value for the $i^th$ observation and $Y_i$ is the observed velocity value of the $i^th$ observation.

 ## 5. Results and Discussion
 	Exploratory Data Analysis